6 At-Home Natural Remedies To Soothe Pink Eye

 5. Try Eyebright

-Eyebright - also referred to as Euphrasia - is a plant often used in Europe for the treatment of eye problems like pink eye.
-While more research needs to be done to further confirm its efficacy, some initial studies have shown eyebright essential oils to be helpful in reducing symptoms with very minimal, if any, side effects due to its antimicrobial capabilities.
-(1) You can find eyebright in capsules, tea, or liquid form.
+Eyebright - also referred to as Euphrasia - is a plant often used in Europe as a holistic treatment for pink eye.
+While more research needs to be done to further confirm its efficacy, some initial studies (2) have shown eyebright essential oils to be helpful in reducing symptoms with very minimal, if any, side effects due to its antimicrobial capabilities.
+You can find eyebright in capsules, tea, or liquid form.
 Always talk with your doctor before taking any new supplements.

 6. Support your immune system